bitcoincore-dev/escrow-core/README.md

 Coming soon.
 The documentation for development and testing is currently being fleshed out for an open beta release.

 If you want to see a naive end-to-end demonstration of the of the protocol, you can use the `yarn scratch` command to run the `test/scratch.ts` file.
-This should also spin up an isolated test version of Bitcoin core (which comes packaged with the repo).
+This should spin up an isolated `regtest` version of Bitcoin core (which comes packaged with the repo), and run a flurry of methods which demonstrate the entire protocol.

 ## Issues / Questions / Comments